 EMSC24

-The 2024 EUMETSAT Meteorological Satellite Conference will take place in Würzburg, Germany from 30 September to 4 October.
-EUMETSAT will be joined in the organisation and hosting of the event by the Deutsche Wetterdienst (DWD), the national provider for weather and climate services in Germany.
+The 2024 EUMETSAT Meteorological Satellite Conference took place in Würzburg, Germany from 30 September to 4 October.
+EUMETSAT was joined in the organisation and hosting of the event by the Deutsche Wetterdienst (DWD), the national provider for weather and climate services in Germany.

 Last Updated